Table of Contents

 Day 1: Arrival and Strip Exploration

-- Morning: Arrive and check into Cosmopolitan, explore hotel
+- Arrive and check into Cosmopolitan

-- Lunch: Eggslut at Cosmopolitan food hall
+- Lunch: Eggslut at food hall

-- Afternoon: Walk south on Strip to Bellagio, see Conservatory
+- Walk south on Strip to Bellagio

-- Happy Hour: Mon Ami Gabi at Paris, watch fountains from patio
+- Happy Hour: Mon Ami Gabi patio

-- Evening: Dinner at Jaleo counter seating
+- Dinner at Jaleo counter seating

-- Night: Drinks at Chandelier Bar, blackjack at Cosmopolitan
+- Drinks at Chandelier Bar

 Day 2: Culture and Adventure

-- Morning: Red Rock Canyon scenic drive and short hike (7-11 AM)
+- Red Rock Canyon scenic drive (7-11 AM)

-- Afternoon: Pool time at Boulevard Pool
+- Pool time at Boulevard Pool

-- Late Afternoon: Walk to ARIA for spa treatment
+- Late afternoon spa treatment at ARIA

 - Dinner: Bardot Brasserie bar seating

-- Night: Late dinner at Secret Pizza, people watch on Strip
+- Late dinner at Secret Pizza

 Day 3: Downtown and Departure